 Cross-State Air Pollution Rule (CSAPR)

 On July 6, 2011, the United States Environmental Protection Agency (EPA) finalized a rule requiring 28 eastern states to reduce power plant emissions that contribute to pollution from ozone and fine particulate matter (PM2.5) in other states.
-The final rule was published in the Federal Register on August 8, 2011 (76 FR 48208, PDF) .
+The final rule was published in the Federal Register on August 8, 2011 (76 FR 48208) .
 The rule is intended to help eastern states meet Federal Clean Air Act (FCAA) obligations regarding interstate transport of air pollution for the 1997 ozone and PM2.5 and 2006 PM2.5 National Ambient Air Quality Standards.
 The rule requires reductions in ozone season nitrogen oxide (NOx) emissions that cross state lines for states under the ozone requirements, and reductions in annual sulfur dioxide (SO2) and NOx for states under the PM2.5 requirements.
 To assure emissions reductions, the EPA promulgated federal implementation plans (FIPs) for each of the states covered by the rule.
-The final rule was intended to replace the EPA’s Clean Air Interstate Rule (CAIR).
+The rule is intended to replace the EPA’s Clean Air Interstate Rule (CAIR).

 Texas was included in the CSAPR FIP for the ozone and PM2.5 trading programs, though was initially proposed only for inclusion in the ozone trading program.
 To see unit-level allocations for electric generating units in Texas, please visit the EPA’s Cross-State Air Pollution Rule (CSAPR) Allowance Allocations and Templates Web page .

 Latest CSAPR Actions